tangjm/data-engineering-notes/public/AWS/module3_global_infrastructure/notes_global_infrastructure.md

 AWS Organisations
 - Restrict access based on accounts and Organisational Units
+- configure services and resources centrally from a security standpoint using Service Control Policies (SCPs) which lets you manage permissions at the organisation level.

 Cognito
 - User Authentication for web and mobile apps
+- Manage federated identities

 Artifact
 - On-demand access to AWS compliance reports and online agreements

 Key Management Service
-- Create and manage encryption keys
+- Create and manage data encryption keys and Customer Master Keys (CMKs)

 Shield
 - Managed, distributed DOS protection service

 Cost Management services

-Cost and Usage Report
+Cost and Usage Report (Part of AWS Cost Explorer)
 - cost and usage data
 - metadata about services, pricing and reservations

+Reserved Instance Reports (Part of AWS Cost Explorer)
+- reports on cost and usage of reserved instances

 Budgets
-- Custom budgets for services
+- Setup custom budgets for AWS services
 - Setup notifications when you exceed your budget

 Cost Explorer